Skinnytaste > Main Ingredient > Chicken Recipes > Sausage Macaroni Casserole

 • In a large deep non-stick skillet, brown the sausage over high heat until cooked through, seasoning with a pinch of salt and breaking it up into smaller pieces as it cooks.
 Set aside on a dish.

-• Return the sausage to the skillet along with the remaining ingredients except for the pasta and cheese.
+• Add olive oil to the skillet, reduce heat to medium and add the onions, garlic and peppers; sauté until the vegetables soft, about 6 to 7 minutes.
+Return the sausage to the skillet along with the remaining ingredients except for the pasta and cheese.

 • Bring to a boil and then lower heat to medium-low and simmer for 10 minutes, until the vegetables are soft.
+Spoon just enough of the sausage/vegetable mixture to cover the bottom of a 9×13 pan.

-• Cover with foil and bake 50-55 minutes.
+• Cover tight with foil and bake 50-55 minutes.
 Remove from oven and let stand, covered, for 15 minutes.
+Divide into 8 servings.

 Last Step: